kugurerdem/configs/DEPENDENCIES.md

 unzip # Unzip files
-libreoffice-fresh # Who needs Office programs now? light # I use this for handling screen brightness pass # CLI based Password Manager pass-otp # Use pass for OTP gtk2 # Required for passmenu to work correctly entr # A tool that I mostly use when developing stuff moreutils # COOL Linux utilities like vipe, vidir, etc.
+libreoffice-fresh # Who needs Office programs now? light # I use this for handling screen brightness pamixer # for handling pulse-audio from cli

+pass # CLI based Password Manager pass-otp # Use pass for OTP zbar # decode bar codes from image files, can be used with pass-top

+gtk2 # Required for passmenu to work correctly entr # A tool that I mostly use when developing stuff moreutils # COOL Linux utilities like vipe, vidir, etc.